How a Northeast Jewelry Brand Scaled to Six Figures in Four Months: A Paid Media Strategy Blueprint

 By Month 3, at least one campaign cluster should perform consistently.
 Opening a second scaling lane maximizes ROAS by increasing spend across additional campaigns.

-Skai’s Q1 2026 report, retail media spend increased 27% YoY, with clicks up 38% and record-low CPCs.
-Retail media should receive a significant share of the budget, with upper-funnel formats offering high-potential returns.
+According to Skai’s Q1 2026 report, retail media spend increased 27% YoY, with clicks up 38% and record-low CPCs.
+Retail media should receive a significant budget proportion, with upper-funnel formats offering high potential returns.
 Amazon DSP CPCs are lower than Sponsored Products ($0.83 vs. $0.96), with clicks up 156% YoY.
 Walmart Connect U.S. reported 41% growth in Q4 FY26.

 Paid social media is another critical channel.
 Skai’s report shows 42% more clicks and 22% lower CPCs in Q1 2026 compared to Q1 2025.
-However, paid social requires a creative systems approach; without 2-3 new creatives per week, fatigue sets in before revenue ceilings are reached.
+However, paid social requires a creative systems approach—without 2-3 new creatives per week, fatigue sets in before revenue ceilings.

 For the jewelry client, Month 3 involved weekly creative testing: jewelry in different contexts, lifestyle shots, customer testimonials, and gift-focused messaging.
-High creative volume maintains spend efficiency as scaling occurs.
-At this stage, disciplined ad spend allocation becomes critical for sustaining profitability across channels.
+High creative volume maintains spend efficiency during scaling.

 Month 4: Defend Efficiency Against Diminishing Returns